|

 Zhuge Liang and the Qin

-As for the Annals of the Three Kingdoms, I have not read them and so do not know exactly what it says about Zhugeliang and the qin.12 Apparently it makes no reference to this ruse.
+As for the Annals of the Three Kingdoms, I have not read them and so do not know all the details of what it says about Zhuge Liang and the qin.14 It does not seem to make any reference to this ruse.
 But apparently it does suggest that Liu Bei initially came to see Zhuge Liang to find some important music books from the imperial palace, taken from there by Cai Yong (133 - 192).
 It is perhaps for this reason that Zhuge Liang is said to have carried on the qin tradition of Cai Yong.
-He has been associated in particular with two qin melodies, Intonation of the Water Dragon13 and Dragon Intoning on the Sea.14 He is said to have written the qin handbook Qin Jing, and to have been particularly fond of the melody Liangfu Yin.15 Yuefu Shiji has lyrics for a Liangfu Yin attributed to Zhuge Liang (plus poems by six others); it is in a section of Matching Songs, but elsewhere it is sometimes listed as a qin song.

-Qinshu Daquan, Folio 13, #38 is a Liangfu Cao it attributes to Zhuge Liang.16 The lyrics are different from those of any of the seven Liangfu Yin in YFSJ.
+Meanwhile, Qinshu Daquan, Folio 13, #38, has lyrics for a Liangfu Cao attributed to Zhuge Liang; the attribution does not specify whether it is referring to the lyrics or to the (missing) melody.18 The lyrics are different from those of any of the seven Liangfu Yin in YFSJ.

 1.